bitnami/containers/bitnami/elasticsearch/README.md

 * `ELASTICSEARCH_KEYS`: Comma, semi-colon or space separated list of key-value pairs (key=value) to store.
 No defaults.
 * `ELASTICSEARCH_HEAP_SIZE`: Memory used for the Xmx and Xms java heap values.
 Default: **1024m**
 * `ELASTICSEARCH_FS_SNAPSHOT_REPO_PATH`: Elasticsearch file system snapshot repository path.
 No defaults.
+* `ELASTICSEARCH_DATA_DIR_LIST`: Comma, semi-colon or space separated list of directories to use for data storage.
+No defaults.

 ### Setting up a cluster